genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_audit.md

 The goal of this section is:
 - update our tables to be auditable
 - update our state machine to use auditing
-- update our event handlers to pass transactions to our state machine of type `AsyncMultiEntityReadWriteGenericSupport`.
+- update our Event Handlers to pass transactions to our state machine of type `AsyncMultiEntityReadWriteGenericSupport`.

 ### Adding audit to table dictionary
 The first step to add basic auditing is to change the relevant table dictionary.
 In this instance, we will be making changes to the **positions-app-tutorial-tables-dictionary.kts**, by adding the `audit` parameter.
 It should resemble the following: